SonarSource/mysql-migrator/README.md

 The migrator performs various sanity checks before copying data and prints diagnostics about its progress.
 It stops on the first error.
 Read the error messages carefully.

+### Migrating with a Microsoft SQL Server target

+Java 8 must be installed on the machine executing the migration, and the `JAVA_HOME` environment variable should be set to its location.

 ### Migrating with an Oracle target

 The Oracle database driver is not included in the distribution, so you must provide it yourself.